jazzabeanie/jazzabeanie.github.io/_drafts/bread.md

 description: The bread with the best effort to results ratio
 ---

+This recipe is great because of it's flexibility.
+Once you start, plan to be around for the next hour.
+Then you can put the dough in the fridge and finish bulk fermentation hours later or the next day.
+When the dough is ready, you will need around 20 mins to shape the loaf.
+After this you can reserve the next 2 hours for baking, of you can put the shaped loaf in the fridge and be at for for 2 hours the next day for baking.

 In order to make good bread consistently, you need to learn a few principles.
 If you know the principles and how to read the dough you can make great bread every time, without measuring anything.
 These are the principles I follow to make bread that several people have told me is the best they've ever had.

 The basic steps to making bread are: